 Organizing Your Closets

-Organizing closets is a big job, so this forced “stay home” time is the perfect chance to address them.
+Organizing closets is a big job, so this may be a weekend project.
 In most of my client’s homes, closets become the place where things are shoved, stored, and, except for clothes, often never get looked at again.
 Sound familiar?

 You can also see some of our favorite organizational tools right here.